mrdug/OnScreenKeyboard/README.md

 - Validate the server response

 # Update GitHub
-- git status - check that it sees your updates
+- git status               #check that it sees your updates
--
+- git add .                #stage all changes
+- git status               #check that updates will be committed
+- git commit -m "comment:  #commit
+- git push origin main     #push to remote repo

 # On Screen Keyboard